-If you are programming your data logger with Short Cut, skip Wiring (p.
+If you are programming your data logger with Short Cut or using the Aspen 10 Edge Device, skip Wiring (p.
 8) and Data logger programming (p.
-8), as Short Cut does this work for you.
+8).
 See QuickStart (p.
 2) for a Short Cut tutorial.
+Refer to the Aspen 10 manual, available at www.campbellsci.com/aspen10, for information about using the Aspen 10 with the RainVUE-series.